Meret Oppenheim: More Than A Surrealist ‘Object’

-‘Object’, the fur-covered cup and saucer created when Meret Oppenheim was only 22 years old, has undeniably become the artist’s defining work, a fact that Oppenheim openly resents.
-A new exhibition in Washington, D.C, explores some the Surrealist artist’s lesser known works, from sculpture to poetry, through the themes of sexuality, politics and reality.
-We take a look at the importance of Oppenheim’s career beyond ‘Object’.
+‘Object,’ the fur covered cup and saucer Meret Oppenheim created when she was only 22 years old, has undeniably become the artist’s defining work, a fact that Oppenheim openly resents.
+A new exhibition in Washington, D.C, explores some of the surrealist artist’s lesser known works from sculpture to poetry through the themes of sexuality, politics and reality.
+We take a look at the importance of Oppenheim’s career beyond ‘Object.’

-Imagine a black telephone, of the old style, with a round number dial on the front and the receiver sitting on the top.
-Stuck to the foot of the base is a sticker that reads ‘Bell Telephone’, and sitting on the top, perched on the receiver, is a life-sized plaster sculpture of a lobster, brightly painted in oranges and reds.
+Imagine an old black rotary telephone.
+Stuck to the foot of the base is a sticker that reads ‘Bell Telephone.’
+Perched on the receiver, is a life-sized plaster sculpture of a lobster, brightly painted in oranges and reds.

-Next, a painting of a man, smartly dressed and wearing a bowler hat, positioned in front of a backdrop of a calm, grey ocean scene.
-He stands tall and erect, his body facing towards to the viewer, hands by his side.
-For all intents and purposes he is an average man, apart, of course, from the fact that his face is obscured by a large, green, floating apple.
+Next, a painting of a smartly dressed man wearing a bowler hat, positioned in front of a backdrop of a calm, grey ocean scene.
+He stands tall and erect, his body facing towards the viewer, hands by his side.
+He is an average man, apart of course, from the fact that his face is obscured by a large, green, floating apple.

-And finally a teacup, saucer and spoon, averagely sized, averagely shaped.
-Distinctive only for the light brown, slightly flecked fur that covers the entire ensemble, tufting out of the inside of the cup and winding round the handle of the spoon, inviting yet grotesque.
-Welcome to the exciting, if not slightly confusing, world of Surrealism.
+And finally, picture a teacup, saucer, and spoon: distinctive for the light brown, slightly flecked fur that covers the entire ensemble, tufting out of the inside of the cup and winding round the handle of the spoon, inviting yet grotesque.
+Welcome to the exciting, if not slightly confusing, world of surrealism.

-The works described above, Dali’s ‘Lobster Telephone’, Magritte’s ‘The Son of Man’, and Oppenheim’s ‘Object’, are three of the most infamous creations to emerge from the artistic movement that gained popularity during the 1920s.
-Centred around post-First World War Paris, the Surrealists developed their artistic foundations from the anti-war reactions of dada, rejecting constructs of normality in what they saw to be a modern world defined by irrationality and nonsense.
+The works described above, Dali’s ‘Lobster Telephone,’ Magritte’s ‘The Son of Man,’ and Oppenheim’s ‘Object,’ are three of the most infamous creations to emerge from the artistic movement that gained popularity during the 1920s.
+Centered around Paris after World War I, the Surrealists developed their artistic foundations from the anti-war reactions of dada, rejecting constructs of normality in what they saw to be a modern world defined by irrationality and nonsense.

-Surrealism has subsequently become somewhat notorious, with its own big names and iconic images; even the artist’s oneiric ideology is widely known.
-As with many of the movements of artistic expression that emerged at the beginning of the 20th century, Surrealism has academically and culturally been presented as somewhat of a boys’ club.
-This, however, is not quite true, and the p importance of the women who contributed to the movement’s success is slowly being celebrated in a wider discourse.
-One such woman is Meret Oppenheim, her 1936 ‘Object’ (more colloquially known as Oppenheim’s cup and saucer) is arguably one of the defining sculptures of the Surrealist movement, and without a doubt one of the more controversial.
+Surrealism has subsequently become notorious, with its own big names and iconic images; the artist’s oneiric ideology is also widely known.
+As with many of the movements of artistic expression that emerged at the beginning of the 20th century, surrealism has been presented both culturally and academically as somewhat of a 'boys’ club.'
+This, however, is not quite true, and the importance of the women who contributed to the movement’s success is slowly being celebrated in a wider discourse.
+One such woman is Meret Oppenheim, her 1936 ‘Object,’ colloquially known as Oppenheim’s cup and saucer, is arguably one of the defining sculptures of the surrealist movement, and without a doubt one of the most controversial.

-Born in Germany in 1913 to a German father and Swiss mother, Oppenheim spent her youth in neutral Switzerland before moving to Paris in the early 1930s.
-There she was involved with the Surrealists, most notably Andre Breton and Man Ray, with whom she worked with for many years.
-She had her first solo exhibition under the Surrealists in 1936 and ‘Object’ was voted to be the ‘quintessential Surrealist object’ by the visitors of the 1936-7 exhibition Dada, Surrealism held in New York’s MOMA.
-This was not, however, her only work, and the quantity, quality and diversity of her art is only really beginning to be acknowledged, as interest in the role of women artists in the early 20th Century grows.
+Born in Germany in 1913 to a German father and Swiss mother, Oppenheim spent her youth in politically neutral Switzerland before moving to Paris in the early 1930s.
+There she was involved with the surrealists, most notably Andre Breton and Man Ray, with whom she worked with for many years.
+She had her first solo surrealist exhibition under the in 1936 and ‘Object’ was voted to be the ‘quintessential surrealist object’ by the visitors of the 1936-7 exhibition Dada, Surrealism held in New York’s MOMA.
+This was not, however, her only work, and the quantity, quality, and diversity of her art is only really beginning to be acknowledged as interest female artists in the early 20th century began to grow.
 This was highlighted by Oppenheim’s first major retrospective, which was held posthumously in 2013 at the Martin-Gropius-Bau Museum in her city of birth, Berlin.

-One of the key works in the exhibition is the 1985 ‘Gloves’.
+One of the key works in the exhibition is the 1985 ‘Gloves.’
 Comprising hand-stitched goat suede gloves, each just over 8 inches in length, the work is part of the limited edition creation of 150 pairs of such gloves presented by Oppenheim in the year of her death.
 The gloves are housed in a Deluxe Edition of ‘Parkett’ Magazine, No. 4, the contemporary art publication in which the prints for her design of ‘Gloves’ were originally published.
-The screenprint on the suede depicts red veins, a contrast with the off-white of the suede which gives the illusion of turning the hands of those destined to wear the delicate objects inside out.
+The screen print on the suede depicts red veins, a contrast with the off-white suede which gives the illusion of turning the hands of those destined to wear the delicate objects inside out.

-The influence of Surrealism is clear in Oppenheim’s art, even in her later works, and her involvement in the group is integral to the way the movement should be presented in an academic context.
-However, it is her diversity of interests, mediums and approaches that make Oppenheim such an interesting and successful artist, and one which, through exhibitions such as that at the NMWA, is being rightfully celebrated.
+The influence of surrealism is clear in Oppenheim’s art, even in her later works, and her involvement in the group is integral to the way the movement should be presented in an academic context.
+However, it is her diversity of interests, mediums, and approaches that make Oppenheim such an successful artist, and through exhibitions such as that at the NMWA, she is rightfully celebrated.

-Meret Oppenheim: Tender Friendships is running from 26th April to 14th September at the National Museum for Women in the Arts.
-There are also an accompanying Lecture/Film Celebrating Meret Oppenheim on Thursday April 24th and a Gallery Talk on the artist on Wednesday June 4th, both free of charge, although booking may be necessary.
-For more information please visit the NMWA site.
+Meret Oppenheim: Tender Friendships is running from 26th April to 14th September 2014 at the National Museum for Women in the Arts.
+There are also an accompanying lecture/film celebrating Meret Oppenheim on Thursday April 24th and a gallery talk on the artist on Wednesday, June 4th, both free of charge.
+Booking may be necessary.
+For more information, click here.